Submarine dispute has EU chair asking: Is America back? | Politics

 Submarine dispute has EU chair asking: Is America back?

-The meeting will take place on the sidelines of the annual gathering of world leaders for the United Nations General Assembly in New York at 2200 GMT (6 p.m. local time), a European Commission spokesperson told reporters in Brussels.
-Australia said last week it would cancel an order for conventional submarines from France and instead build at least eight nuclear-powered submarines https://graphics.reuters.com/USA-SECURITY/AUSTRALIA-FRANCE/jnpweyabzpw/USA-SECURITY-AUSTRALIA.jpg with U.S. and British technology after striking a security partnership with those countries under the name AUKUS.
+"We thought unilateralism, unpredictability, brutality and not respecting your partner was part of the past but it continues so we want to understand," French Foreign Minister Jean-Yves Le Drian said in New York on Monday, referring to former U.S. President Donald Trump's administration.
+The United States has sought to assuage the anger in France, a NATO ally.

-European Union foreign ministers on Monday will discuss Australia's scrapping of a $40 billion submarine order with France, a move that prompted the European Council president to question U.S. loyalty.
-The meeting will take place on the sidelines of the annual gathering of world leaders for the United Nations General Assembly in New York at 2200 GMT (6 p.m. local time), a European Commission spokesperson told reporters in Brussels.
+European Union foreign ministers will on Monday discuss Australia's scrapping of a $40 billion submarine order with France in favor of a U.S. and British deal, as France said it has a "crisis in confidence" with Washington.
+The meeting will take place on the sidelines of the annual gathering of world leaders for the United Nations General Assembly in New York.

 The EU's foreign policy chief Josep Borrell met with Australian Foreign Minister Marise Payne in New York on Monday.
 Borrell "inquired about the lack of prior consultations and regretted that this partnership excludes European partners, who have a strong presence in the Pacific," his spokesman said.
 European Council President Charles Michel told reporters in New York that he found it difficult to understand the move.